tytydraco/yessleep/out/The_Creatures_in_the_Field.md

 **I have now seen a third one.
 This man’s fucking giant, he’s gotta be at least 6’9” and 300 pounds.
 He wears a latex mask.
 I hope it’s latex.
 Please dear God, let it not be what I think it is.**

-**I also found Dad’s home video for Benjamin’s 12th birthday.
+**I also found Pops' home video for Benjamin’s 12th birthday.
 God I miss him so much.
 I could use him and Mom right now.**

 **Troy and the others will be back in a few weeks.
 You can survive for now, Eddie.
 You’ll be okay.**